 How to Do It

 Keep in mind that for certain responses from your body, you will have to act in a specific manner.
 Example:

-- To burn calories and lose weight [10 Commandments to Lose Weight] it is best to pick your exercises, intensity, intervals, and repetitions in a way so you can train for at least 30-40 minutes (including short breaks),
+- To burn calories and lose weight it is best to pick your exercises, intensity, intervals, and repetitions in a way so you can train for at least 30-40 minutes (including short breaks),

-- If you want to make sure that you have done enough for your muscle growth too, then include 3 variations for the same muscle group among others [How to Train for Hypertrophy with Calisthenics].
+- If you want to make sure that you have done enough for your muscle growth too, then include 3 variations for the same muscle group among others.

 Experiment with all these variables because it is important to last and keep on training.
 If you cannot squat for an entire minute followed by 20 pushups, then squat for 30 seconds and do pushups for 15 reps.